 In persons, empathy is that quality represented by Cheetara’s experience in this episode.
 Empathy includes three components: the ability to discriminate and label affective states in others, the ability to assume the role and perspective of others, and the ability to emotionally feel the affective state of the observed person.
 It is an important quality because it may be an antecedent for the acquisition and development of pro-social behaviors like generosity, altruism, helping, and cooperation.
 Since it has been shown to have an inverse relationship with aggression, it is viewed as a means of regulating aggressive behavior, because being able to identify with the painful consequences of an aggressive act can inhibit acting aggressively.
 In general, empathy is easier for children when the observed person is similar to the observer, e.g., boys are more empathic observing boys and girls observing girls (Feshbach, 1978).
 Efforts to enhance empathic skills by helping children gain the perspective of others, role-play, be sensitive to affective skills, and be emotionally responsive can be important to children in their personal and moral development.

-“Sixth Sense” is an exciting and intriguing episode that adds much to the ThunderCats series on a variety of different levels.
-As well as sowing the seeds for many plot points used in later episodes, particularly season 2, the episode is a brilliant and inspired showcase for Cheetara, and indeed a good showcase for most of the series’ main characters.
+“Sixth Sense” is an exciting and intriguing episode that adds much to the ThunderCats series on a variety of levels.
+As well as sowing the seeds for plot points in later episodes, the episode is a brilliant and inspired showcase for Cheetara, and indeed a good showcase for most of the series’ main characters.

-As well as showing Cheetara at her weakest, this episode also serves to show Cheetara at her strongest – for, even though the alien spacecraft and the abuse it is subjected to are constantly draining her strength, pushing Cheetara to the point of near death, at no point does she lose her force of will, pushing herself to the limit by joining Panthro and Tygra to help save the spaceship, and then showing a true command of her mental powers by taking command of the spaceship and using it to defeat the Mutants.
-This scene alone helps sow the seeds for “The Telepathy Beam”, where Cheetara begins to truly master her abilities, and as such is one of the most defining moments for her character in season 1.
+As well as showing Cheetara at her weakest, this episode succeeds in showing Cheetara at her strongest.
+Even though the alien spacecraft and the abuse it is subjected to are constantly draining her strength, pushing Cheetara to the point of near death, at no point does she lose her force of will.
+She pushes herself to the limit by joining Panthro and Tygra to help save the spaceship, and then shows a true command of her mental powers by taking command of the spaceship and using it to defeat the Mutants.
+This scene alone helps sow the seeds for “The Telepathy Beam”, where Cheetara begins to truly master her abilities, and as such is one of the most defining moments for her character in the first season.

 There are lots of other great character moments in this episode as well, not least of all for the Mutants.
 Although there is a limit to how much development their characters can receive, in this episode the Mutants’ individual personalities greatly enhance the plotline involving the spaceship.
-When someone encounters something they don’t understand, a relatively natural tendency is to become afraid of that something, and as such the tendency of a more childlike or under-developed mind could be to lash out and attack it – this is the role that Monkian, the least intelligent of the Mutant leaders, fulfils in this episode, whilst Vultureman urges him to view the bigger picture and reacts with consistent exasperation at his comrades’ lack of enthusiasm for scientific discovery.
-Whilst a relatively small character touch, this nonetheless sows the seeds for storylines in many future episodes, with Vultureman consistently driven to striking out on his own, which culminates in season 2 with his partially deserting the Mutants in favour of an alliance with the Lunataks.
+When someone encounters something they don’t understand, a relatively natural tendency is to become afraid of it, and as such the tendency of a more childlike or under-developed mind could be to lash out and attack it.
+This is the role that Monkian, the least intelligent of the Mutant leaders, fulfills in this episode.
+Vultureman, meanwhile, reacts with consistent exasperation at his comrades’ lack of enthusiasm for scientific discovery.
+Whilst a relatively small character touch, this nonetheless sows the seeds for storylines in many future episodes, with Vultureman consistently driven to striking out on his own, eventually deserting the Mutants in favor of an alliance with the Lunataks.
 Without question, the addition of Vultureman would add a unique dynamic to the Mutants, and this is evident even in this early appearance of his.

-If this episode has one weakness, it would probably be the animation, which is at times quite breathtaking, yet at other times very stylised in its Japanese influence, and thus something of an acquired taste.
+If this episode has one weakness, it would probably be the animation, which is at times quite breathtaking, yet at other times very stylized in its Japanese influence, and thus something of an acquired taste.
 Whilst it would be unfair to describe it as truly “bad”, for fans of the more traditional style of animation that would be evident throughout much of the ThunderCats series this episode takes a little getting used to.
-This very minor gripe aside, this episode is easily one of the strongest of season 1, and essential viewing for Cheetara fans.
+This very minor gripe aside, this episode is easily one of the strongest of Season One, and essential viewing for Cheetara fans.
 In short, this episode is deserving of the highest compliment I can pay it—that, without it, the ThunderCats series as a whole would be weaker.